zdave-parity/jam-np/simple.md

 work-report is observed (which may never happen).

-On receipt of a new negative judgment for a work-report that the node is (potentially) responsible for auditing, the judgment should be forwarded to all other known auditors that are linked via the grid structure.
+On receipt of a new negative judgment for a work-report that the node is (potentially) responsible for auditing, the judgment should be forwarded to all other known auditors that are neighbours in the grid structure.
 The intent of this is to increase the likelihood that negative judgments are seen by all auditors.

 ```
 Validity = { 0 (Invalid), 1 (Valid) } (Single byte)